winnubstj/Gimbl/README.md

 	<img src="./docs/images/QuickStart/CameraMapping.png" width="300">
 * __Creating a Controller:__ For this example we are going to simulate a linear treadmill that controls the movement of the actor through the VR environment (See the wiki on how to use MQTT to interface your device with a Gimbl controller).
 Under the Actors window go to the 'Controllers' section and select the 'Create' dropdown menu.
 Set the type to be 'Simulated Linear Treadmill' and give it a name.
 * __Linking everything together:__ We now have to link the Controller and Display objects to the Actor.
 In the Actors menu click on the circled dot next to 'Controller' and select your controller from the list.
-Do the same for the 'Display'.Both the text "Controller" and "Display" should show up as green now.
+Do the same for the 'Display' section.
+Both the text "Controller" and "Display" should show up as green now.
 ### Setting up the task
 * __Import the task assets:__ On the main menu bar go to 'Assets' -> 'Import Package' -> 'Custom Package' and browse to 'examples/tasks/InfiniteCorridorTask.unitypackage'.
 A window will popup asking you what you want to import, since we want to import everything just click 'Import'.
 * __Placing the corridor:__ You should now see a new folder in your project view ('Assets/InfiniteCorridorTask').
 In it you will see a Unity [prefab](https://docs.unity3d.com/Manual/Prefabs.html) object called InfiniteCorridor.
 Drag and drop this file onto the [Hierarchy window](https://docs.unity3d.com/Manual/Hierarchy.html).
 You should now see the corridor.